jsandevops/docker/dockernetwork/containertohost/README.md

-# Docker Network: Request from container to World Wide Web (Externally hosted API)
+# Docker Network: Request from container to Host Service

 ## Code setup: